N1-gHT/SCA_Wazuh/README.md

 # SCA_Wazuh
-Wazuh ruleset is used to détect configuration problem, application errors, system anomalies or security policy violation This ruleset is following the CIS BenchMark recommandation
+Wazuh ruleset is used to détect configuration problem, application errors, system anomalies or security policy violation.
+This ruleset is following the CIS BenchMark recommandation. \

 ## Directory Structure